Holy Week in Spain – images of religious processions in Madrid

 Gotta die of something.

-Anyway, it’s too bad Holy Week is only once a year.
-I ended the night (after about 6 hours of processions) getting tipsy and eating oxtail and torrijas in El Madroño, one of those famous places I had never been to.
+And it’s too bad Holy Week is only once a year.
+I ended the night (after about 6 hours of processions) getting tipsy and eating oxtail and torrijas in El Madroño, one of those famous places I had never before been to.

 I guess it pays to have friends whose restaurant knowledge goes beyond Casa Toni.

 P.S.
-Next up, readers respond to my “instant classic” article about dating Spanish girls.
+If you like Spanish culture, you’ll love my article about dating Spanish girls.
 As usual, there are people who completely agree, and people who think I’m a jerk.
 Oh well.
 Whatcha gonna do?